ghs2015/doc_sideslip/estimate_side_slip.md

     - [x] dataframe operation?
 No need.
     - [x] plotting, may need close?
 Done.

-- [ ] More observations.
+- [x] More observations.

-  - [ ] Correlation between azimuth and pitch, roll.
-Read some references.
+  - [x] Correlation between azimuth and pitch, roll.
+(Read some references.)
-  - [ ] Correlation between yaw rate bias and other variables.
+  - [x] Correlation between yaw rate bias and other variables.
+- [ ] More bags?